0mkarBhosale07/codedamn-hacktoberfest-2023/README.md

 If you're not familiar with TypeScript, don't worry.
 You should be able to solve this challenge without understanding the TypeScript parts of this app.

 Do not remove any data-testid properties added in the code, removing them would fail the tests immediately.
 They're used for testing the code written by you

+# Day 11: Logging Numbers

+Alex, is working on a web application.
+The application is supposed to fetch some data, process it, and then present the data in a web page at a regular interval of 500 milliseconds.

+Alex wrote the following boilerplate code, but when he runs it, the list items do not contain any text content instead of the expected processed data.
+He is unsure what went wrong and needs help to fix the bug.
+Can you help him fix the bug?

+Once the bug is fixed the data returned should be logged to the console at a 500 milliseconds Interval.